sparshsamir1993/auxiliarist-be/readme.md

     docker-compose up

+    Few things to take care of -
+    1. Turn on MySQL server of the system.
+In mac check in system preferences, else it'll give a connection refused error.

 3. ### Stop the service

     docker-compose down

-## Changes required when using this for future applications
+## Changes required when using this for future applications (check for comments)

 1. docker-compose.yml
 2. config/config.js